marcelchastain/django-resto/README.rst

 Introduction
 ============

-django-resto (REplicated STOrage) provides file storage backends that can store files coming into a Django site on several servers simultaneously, using HTTP.
-``HybridStorage`` will store the files locally on the filesystem and remotely, while ``DistributedStorage`` will only store them remotely.
+django-resto (REplicated STOrage) provides file storage backends that can store files coming into a Django site on several servers in parallel, using HTTP. ``HybridStorage`` and ``AsyncStorage`` will store the files locally on the filesystem and remotely, while ``DistributedStorage`` will only store them remotely.

 This works for files uploaded by users through the admin or through custom Django forms, and also for files created by the application code, provided it